Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • hepatitis;

-• eosinophilic and aspiration pneumonia, tuberculous meningitis, pulmonary tuberculosis (as an adjunct to specific therapy);
+• eosinophilic and aspiration pneumonia, tuberculous meningitis, pulmonary tuberculosis (as an addition to specific therapy);

 • autoimmune and other skin diseases (including Dühring's disease, psoriasis, eczema, pemphigus, Lyell's syndrome, exfoliative dermatitis);